Amos47/2400/Chapter_2.md

 Imagine now, sensing the difference between an RGB value of 255, 0, 0 and 254.5460274, 0, 0.
 Only in the most exacting and demanding of scientific or engineering contexts would such a difference be important (you see the use of *context* here as a *situation* in which certain things, such as precision, are critical).
 In 99.999999999999999% of cases where the two were compared, it would make no difference.
 We can *model* the analog nature of nature and get a *good enough* representation on a digital scale.

-let's look at this a different way.
+Let's look at this a different way.
 First of all, try with all your might to not scroll down more than one image at a time below so that the *reveal* can be properly done.
 Take a look at the image in Figure AGST1 below:

 **Figure AGST1.
 Maximum pixilation**